Scoped access for high-risk workflows

 Execution containment

-A gateway path is still a raw path.
+A monitored raw path is still a raw path.

-• The agent does not receive the raw privileged tool.
+• The agent does not receive the raw privileged primitive.

 • Policy applies to named actions and their parameters.

-• The exposed surface is smaller and easier to review.
+• The exposed surface is smaller, checklistable, and easier to review.

 Key containment

-The stronger requirement is that the agent never holds the key.
+The stronger requirement is that the agent never holds the dangerous path.

-OpenScope keeps the key, token, or broad permission inside the broker instead of leaving it reachable through a raw tool path.
+OpenScope keeps the key, token, database credential, or publishing control inside the broker instead of leaving it reachable through a raw tool path.

 • Keys and broad permissions stay inside the broker.

-• The agent sees approved capabilities, not credentials.
+• The agent sees approved capabilities, not credentials or unsafe shortcuts.

-• The trust boundary is simpler to explain and enforce.
+• The trust boundary is simpler to explain to engineering and security teams.

 Use Cases